Should I use Blogger for my website in 2023?

 Blogger CONs:

 >It’s blogging software, it’s not a full content management system.
 This means that Blogger can’t run a store or host your classes or anything more serious like that.
+If you want to do these more complicated tasks, you’ll need to switch over to WordPress. (.org, not .com!)

 >You’re really limited as far as design goes, and it’s much harder to ‘brand’ your site on Blogger.
 You can’t really customize your website on Blogger the way you can on WordPress.
+You can set a few defaults to make it feel like your own, but it’s not going to be fully branded.

 >If you get good at blogging, you’ll likely outgrow Blogger and have to switch to a different platform, and that can be an annoying process.
+But you’ll only have to do that once.

 What are some alternatives to Blogger in 2023?